 If you are still unsure after the questionnaire, please call us directly at 515-223-5246 during business hours Monday-Friday from 8:00 am - 4:30 pm.

 How long are lessons?

-For 2020 modified lesson program under COVID, group lessons are 40 minutes and private lessons are 30 minutes each class.
+Preschool and Learn to Swim group lessons are 40 minutes.
+Parent/Child and Private Lessons are 30 minutes each class.
 Depending on the class, some classes meet a certain number of times per session.
-The amount of classes per session is listed on each swim program.
+The amount of classes per session is listed on each swim program description.

 How many instructors are there per student for group lessons?

-Preschool Classes will have a 1 instructor to 2 parent/child pair
+Preschool Classes - 1 instructor to 4 children.

-School Age Classes will have a 1 instructor to 3 parent/child pair.
+School Age Classes - 1 instructor to 4 children.